Twsouza/financial-chat/README.md

 ### Queue

-The queue service will have two queues: message and commands.
-The message queue will sent message to the chat room, and the commands queue will send commands to the bot.
+The queue service will have two queues: `message` and `commands`.
+The message queue will send a message to the chat room, and the commands queue will send commands to the bot.

 ### Bot

 The bot will process the commands queue and send the results back to the chat room.
-The bot services uses a worker pool, the environment variable starts the `CONCURRENCY_WORKERS` number of workers.
+The bot services use a worker pool, the environment variable starts the `CONCURRENCY_WORKERS` number of workers.
 The bot will process the commands in parallel.
 The bot will send the results to the message queue.

 #### Available commands

-- `/stock=stock_code` - Get the current price of the stock, data from https://stooq.com, and send a message to the queue with the stock quote, aka `stock-bot`.
+- `/stock=stock_code` - Get the current price of the stock, and data from https://stooq.com, and send a message to the queue with the stock quotes, aka `stock-bot`.

 ![Screenshot from 2023-10-07 22-47-40](https://github.com/Twsouza/financial-chat/assets/8239709/ed1326fe-cdc4-4c35-af07-ecc6e33aa651)